SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_1d172ee6-cdc0-4713-9cfd-43f7d9595777_do_not_edit_manually.md

 Benefit from SEKOIA.IO built-in rules and upgrade **CEF** with the following detection capabilities out-of-the-box.

 [SEKOIA.IO x CEF on ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2FSEKOIA-IO%2Fdocumentation%2Fmain%2F_shared_content%2Foperations_center%2Fdetection%2Fgenerated%2Fattack_1d172ee6-cdc0-4713-9cfd-43f7d9595777_do_not_edit_manually.json){ .md-button }
+??? abstract "AdFind Usage"

+    Detects the usage of the AdFind tool.
+AdFind.exe is a free tool that extracts information from Active Directory.
+Wizard Spider (Bazar, TrickBot, Ryuk), FIN6 and MAZE operators have used AdFind.exe to collect information about Active Directory organizational units and trust objects

+    - **Effort:** elementary

+??? abstract "Adexplorer Usage"

+    Detects the usage of Adexplorer, a legitimate tool from the Sysinternals suite that could be abused by attackers as it can saves snapshots of the Active Directory Database.

+    - **Effort:** advanced

+??? abstract "Bloodhound and Sharphound Tools Usage"

+    Detects default process names and default command line parameters used by Bloodhound and Sharphound tools.

+    - **Effort:** intermediate

 ??? abstract "Burp Suite Tool Detected"

     Burp Suite is a cybersecurity tool.
 When used as a proxy service, its purpose is to intercept packets and modify them to send them to the server.
 Burp Collaborator is a network service that Burp Suite uses to help discover many kinds of vulnerabilities (vulnerabilities scanner)

+    - **Effort:** intermediate

+??? abstract "CMSTP Execution"

+    Detects various indicators of Microsoft Connection Manager Profile Installer execution

+    - **Effort:** intermediate

+??? abstract "CVE-2018-11776 Apache Struts2"

+    Apache Struts versions 2.3 to 2.3.34 and 2.5 to 2.5.16 suffer from possible Remote Code Execution when alwaysSelectFullNamespace is true (either by user or a plugin like Convention Plugin) and then: results are used with no namespace and in same time, its upper package have no or wildcard namespace and similar to results, same possibility when using url tag which doesn't have value and action set and in same time, its upper package have no or wildcard namespace.

     - **Effort:** intermediate